Green Infrastructure: Policies, Performance, and Projects

 Green Infrastructure Valuation 101

 The benefits of green infrastructure are well known, but difficult to value.
 This difficulty creates an obstacle, where green infrastructure is often not considered when making important investment and asset management decisions.
 The goal of this course is to help individuals, especially those in the public sector, to value the benefits provided by green infrastructure in their communities.

-Course development funded by the Ontario Trillum Foundation.
-Available in late 2017.
+Course development funded by the Ontario Trillium Foundation.
+Will be available soon.